Fishest/school/_posts/2010-03-23-face-recognition.markdown

     * mean image against full image set: 100.00%
     * test image against mean image set: 100.00%

+*I cannot really explain why the accuracy of the the test images went down in the final test*

 Labeled Faces in the Wild Dataset Discussion
 ------------------------------------------------------------